guitarmanvt/django-timemachine/trunk/julesverne/timemachine/README.txt

 - The timemachine handles timezones the same way as the standard package.
 - Alternate time modes are based on system local time, *NOT* on UTC time.
 - The "utcnow()" function is based on the UTC offset *AT THE CURRENT LOCAL TIME WHEN THE ALTERNATE TIME MODE IS STARTED*.
-In other words, if you use for a long-running process that stays running across the Daylight Savings Time boundary, then you will get weird results.
+In other words, if you use this for a long-running process that stays running across the Daylight Savings Time boundary, then you will get weird results.
 Just be prepared for that.
   Fortunately, most processes are milliseconds-long and won't bump into this.